Expertium/expertium.github.io/New_note_types.md

 https://github.com/user-attachments/assets/6f65fb06-322b-4745-8ee9-101b126e2df5

-And if you think that this is too easy, and therefore would make active recall ineffective, you can make your life harder by adding one or two fake answers.
+And if you think that this is too easy and therefore would make active recall ineffective, you can make your life harder by adding one or two fake answers.

 ![3 capitals](https://github.com/user-attachments/assets/4133a134-4501-4a7b-a17b-a562d0ec3228)